Join us for an adventure in flavor!

 Instructions

-2. Mix together flour, beer, chili powder, garlic powder, cumin, salt and pepper in a bowl.
+1. Mix together flour, baking powder, chili powder, garlic powder, cumin, salt and pepper in a bowl.
+Pour in beer and whisk until smooth.

 Did you make this recipe?